Robert Wistort

 Bob turned 1 1/2 a week and a half after the crash of ’29.

-In the depression, Bob took ‘shop class’ at the school down the block, and they couldn’t get rid of him.
+In the depression, Bob took ‘shop class’ at a school down the block, and they couldn’t get rid of him.

 Bob was a certified draftsman before he was a teenager and a licensed surveyor before he started college.